slds-lmu/wildlife-experiments-server/README.md

 ```

 This will execute four scripts:
 1- `data_prep_depth_calibration.py`: Converting the LWF raw calibration data into the format required by the pipeline and handle irregularities in the naming convention.
-The raw data folder setting is explained in [Data Preperation](#data-preperation).
+The raw data folder setting is explained in [Data Preparation](#data-preparation).
 The script will sort the data into the then created
 ```bash
 directories:
   clean_data_dir: "data/DistanceEstimationData"